ABOUT US

 Our Approach

 Like most foundations, grant-making is a critical element of our strategy.
 Every year we allocate around 5% of our endowment to this activity.
 We think of our grants as investments with a purely social or environmental return.
-Most of our grant partners are UK-based and they work across a number of sectors, although we have a particular focus on three areas: Environment; Refugees & Vulnerable Migrants; Violence Against Women & Girls.
+Most of our grant partners are UK-based and they work across a number of sectors, although we have a particular focus on four areas: Environment; Refugees & Vulnerable Migrants; Violence Against Women & Girls and Criminal Justice.

 The rest of our endowment is allocated to more conventional investments, both public and private market.
 Here our mantra is to be as responsible as possible.
 We are mindful that ALL investments have an impact, and we want to ensure that, at the very least, none of ours are negative.